yudinal/Pursuit-Core-iOS-Unit1-Assessment/README.md

 In this assessment, your task will be to build a BlackJack command-line app.
 The MVP (minimal viable product, basic requirements) of this project will be a one-player game against the computer.

+You are free to use Google, StackOverflow, your notes in working through this assessment.
+Best of luck, address each problem as a sub-task and keep chipping away.
+You all got this!

 #### Project Overview

 #### Card.swift